-Billboards and outdoor advertising have been around for almost 150 years now and in many ways are precursors to, and cousins of, today’s online campaigns, both paid and viral.
-Companies have been using techniques such as eye-catching design, creative content, and clever placement to create word-of-mouth and build buzz for their products dating back to the time of our great-great-great grandparents.
+Billboards and outdoor advertising have been around for almost 150 years and are, in many ways, precursors to and cousins of today’s online campaigns, both paid and viral.
+Companies have been using eye-catching design, creative content, and clever placement to create word-of-mouth and build buzz for their products dating back to the time of our great-great-great grandparents.
 Here are a few classics of the ilk, still effective today.

 1. Mail Pouch Tobacco barns (1890)

 In the last decade of the 1800s, the West Virginia Mail Pouch Chewing Tobacco company paid farmers to use their barns as outdoor advertising for their product.

 The company painted and maintained the signs and paid the farmer between $1 and $2 per year.